Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 so if you didn't move the .app

-under /Applications
+to /Applications

 , adjust that f00kin path. =] It should never address the .app

-directly, it always needs the executable hidden inside.
+directly, it always needs the executable "hidden" inside.

 And finally: